julfla/pcl-crosscompilation/README.md

 pcl-crosscompilation
 ====================

-PCL compilation from Linux to Windows
+PCL compilation from Linux to Windows, the project is not finished and does not compile.